 Antispam Bee blocks spam in comments.
 As a blogger, you likely want engagement on your posts, via comments.
 However, it seems that as soon as your site is online there are spammers waiting to post spammy comments and links.
 Once I installed Antispam Bee, this stopped.
 Love it.

-Google Analytics allows you to put a tracking code on your site (you need to sign up for a free account) where you can then view stats of the activity to your site.
+Site Kit by Google allows you to put a tracking code on your site (you need to sign up for a free google account) where you can then view stats of the activity to your site.
 It shows a collection of reports right on your dashboard.
 It’s very handy to see how many page views you have and what site is referring traffic to your site, among other stats.

 5. Updraft Plus

 I like backups.
 And backups of backups.
 Saved everywhere.
 Even if your web hosting company keeps backups of your website, I recommend that you also keep your own backup.
 With Updraft Plus, you can automate a backup to save at a set interval to a service such as Dropbox or Google Drive.
 I have been creating websites for 20 years.
 I learned the hard way, a long time ago.
 Keep backups.
 Just do it.

 Getting traffic to your website from social media might bring in some of your favorite readers or clients.
 Make it easy for someone who loved a piece of content to share it!
 The AddToAny Share Buttons are very simple, free and likely includes any social media that you’d want to be shared on.